Soccer in a Nutshell – Join the Conversation

 4. Japan – 1 title (2011)

-Why then European Football Championships
+Why then still have European soccer championships?

 Technical innovations over the decades

-Development of football design
+Development of soccer design

-And the question of all questions – what is offside?
+And the question of all questions—what is offside?